iamkirankumaryadav/Library/Data Science/Gradient Descent.md

 # Gradient Descent

-- Gradient descent is an `optimization` algorithm that's used when training a model.
+- An `optimization` algorithm used while training a model.
 - Tweaks its `parameters` iteratively to minimize a given function to its local minimum.
 - Start by defining the initial parameter's values.
-- Gradient descent uses calculus to iteratively adjust the values so they `minimize` the given cost-function ( `loss` )
+- Gradient descent uses calculus to iteratively adjust the values so they `minimize` the given cost function ( `loss` )
-- Cost function is loss ( Actual - Prediction )
-- A gradient measures how much the output of a function changes if you change the inputs a little bit.
+- A `gradient` measures how much the output of a function changes after little change in inputs.
-- A gradient simply measures the change in all weights ( slope ) with regard to the change in error.
+- A `gradient` simply measures the change in all weights ( `slope` ) with regard to the change in error.
 - The higher the gradient, the steeper the slope and the faster a model can learn.
-- But if the slope is `0`, the model stops learning.
+- Once the slope is `0`, the model stops learning.

 ### Importance of Learning Rate